Friends of Woodthorpe Grange Park 2018

 1925: Seely School was opened on Perry Road as a mixed infants and junior girls’ school.
 There were 275 pupils from the surrounding Sherwood Estate.
 In the same year saw the construction of Valley Road.

-1925: The Abel Collin Trust was able to purchase a large Victorian house on the corner of Mansfield Road and Hooley Street (now Elmswood Gardens) and converted it into a 30 bedded maternity home and in 1928 it was opened to patients both fee and non-fee paying.
-During 1946 there was a baby boom in Nottingham, so the amalgamation of the Firs and City Hospital.
-With the construction and opening of the Queens Medical Centre in 1978 and more facilities at the City hospital, the Firs maternity hospital closed its doors on 3 January 1982. after delivering Approximately 50,000 babies had been born there in 53 years..
+1925: The Abel Collin Trust was able to purchase a large Victorian house on the corner of Mansfield Road and Hooley Street (now Elmswood Gardens) and converted it into a 30 bedded maternity home that was opened in 1928 to both fee paying and non-fee paying patients.
+It was during 1946 when there was a baby boom in Nottingham that the amalgamation of the Firs with the Nottingham City Hospital’s Maternity Unit.
+With the construction and opening of the Queens Medical Centre in 1978 and more facilities at the City hospital, the Firs maternity hospital closed its doors on 3 January 1982 However, it was not after delivering approximately 50,000 babies in its 53 years of existence.

 1940's: Firs Maternity Presentation of Babies

-November 1927: A temporary church was built on a plot of land on Trevose Gardens which later became the church hall.
+November 1927: A temporary church was built on a plot of land on Trevose Gardens which later became the church hall for St. Martin’s Church on Trevose Gardens.
 Edward Lysons began his ministry in Sherwood in 1926 and dedicated himself to the task of providing a permanent church for Sherwood.
 The ‘Tin Tabernacle’ continued in use for Sunday Schools, until it was sold in 1944 to the Nottingham General Hospital to be used as a rehabilitation centre.
 It was later demolished in 1982.

 10 July, 1928: King George V and Queen visit Woodthorpe Park for a ceremony involving 17,000 children.
 Sherwood and Thorneywood stations were reopened on that day to enable the children and others to travel to the event.